Understanding Parkinson’s Disease: Symptoms, Progression, and Treatment Options

 It’s important to understand the complexities of this neurological disorder if you have a heart for helping others affected by it.

-This article will explore the causes and early of Parkinson’s disease and how it progresses over time.
+This article will explore the causes and early symptoms of Parkinson’s disease and how it progresses over time.

 It will also cover both motor and non-motor symptoms that may present themselves along the way.